Are you a Nova Scotia lawyer?

 Lawyers who join the regular LRS are expected to provide up to a 30 minute initial consultation to people referred to them by LISNS, for no more than $20 plus tax.
 It is up to you whether you charge the $20 fee.
 You are not expected to do legal work during the initial consultation, just discuss options and costs involved.
 Lawyers on the regular LRS are not paid by LISNS.
 While you are not required to complete the free online training in order to join the regular LRS, we recommend and encourage it.

 You may join either or both Lawyer Referral lists (regular and/or SHWP list), as long as you meet the requirements.
 Use the LRS sign up form to join either (or both) and just pick the options that apply to you.

 Free Training Materials for Lawyers

 Through our Workplace Sexual Harassment Project LISNS developed some free video training sessions for lawyers, addressing topics such as best practices when working with trans and non-binary clients and restorative approaches to conflict resolution.
 We encourage you to view and share them.

 Contact LISNS' Lawyer Referral Service (membership questions, changes)

-If you need to change your membership information, or wish to remove your name from the LRS list (temporarily or permanently) you can use the online LRS Change Membership Info Form, or please contact us if you have questions about LRS membership:
+If you need to change your membership information, or wish to remove your name from the LRS list (temporarily or permanently) please contact us:

 Manager, Legal Information Services